vanling/docs/reference/system/server.md

 ## Apply Schema

 Apply schema diff based on JSON request body.
+This endpoint is only available to admin users.

 ### Query Parameters